02 Dec Open your eyes! It’s all about visual content

 What is visual content?

-Most marketing campaigns will centre on a visual element.
-Images are strong, engaging and motivational.
-According to HubSpot, we process visual content 60,000 times faster than text and consumers have the ability to retain 80% of visuals compared to a measly 20% of read information.
+According to HubSpot, we process visual content 60,000 times faster than text and consumers have the ability to retain 90% of visuals compared to a measly 10% of read information.

 Here are a few examples of the most effective visual content used in marketing today: